Queen Elizabeth 'enjoys doing households chores' ｜ BANG Showbiz English

 "The Queen likes the unfussiness - the sense of getting away from it all and being able to slip out for a walk with the dogs whenever she likes."

-The Queen flew to her Sandringham estate by helicopter on on Sunday (23.01.22).
+The Queen flew to her Sandringham estate by helicopter on Sunday (23.01.22).

 The monarch usually spends the New year period at her country estate in Norfolk, but she instead decided to base herself at Windsor Castle over the holiday season due to a sharp spike in coronavirus cases in the UK in December.